mnot/I-D/web-proxy-desc/draft.md

 Note that by their nature private networks (as specified in {{RFC1918}}) are not unique, and therefore there may be false positives.
-As such, clients SHOULD NOT automatically configure a WPD based upon clientNetworks when the IP address is in these ranges, although they MAY notify the user of a WPD's possible applicability, and MAY use additional information to correlate a WPD to its proper network.
+As such, clients SHOULD NOT automatically configure a WPD based upon clientNetworks when the IP address is in these ranges, although they MAY notify the user of a WPD's possible applicability, and SHOULD use additional information to correlate a WPD to its proper network.
+For example, the MAC address of the network's gateway (as discovered by ARP
+{{RFC826}}) can be used to disambiguate multiple instances of the same network.

 ## forReferers